For many people (including us), an African safari is the ultimate bucket list experience.

 - Antibiotics for us all to treat an ongoing tummy bug picked up in India.

 - A couple of kitchen items and new flip flops after a blowout in Nata.

 - Firewood purchased at campsites along the way.

 There is a common saying “This is Africa – anything can happen!”

 We saw two heavily damaged 4×4 campers being returned on pick up trucks when we arrived to pick up our rental from Bushlore.

-Needless to say we were a little disconcerted to see this on our first day!
-It was a reminder that stuff happens and why travel insurance is absolutely essential for a Botswana self drive safari.
+Needless to say we were a little disconcerted to see this on the first day of our Botswana self drive safari!

 The visa cost will vary depending on your country of origin.
 It is free for many foreigners, including Australians and is obtained at the border on your arrival.
 The visa gives you permission to enter the country for 30 days.

 Important: if traveling with children you are required to carry a full unabridged birth certificate for each child.
 You will need to present them to Immigration Officials at the border both on the Botswana and South Africa sides.